lnyopp/JavaScript---codecademy-pratice/README.md

 # Kevlin Project from Codecademy.

-Kelvin Project from Codecademy.

 Kelvin Weather

 Deep in his mountain-side meteorology lab, the mad scientist Kelvin has mastered weather prediction.

 Recently, Kelvin began publishing his weather forecasts on his website.
 However there's a problem: All of his forecasts describe the temperature in Kelvin.

 With our knowledge of JavaScript, let's convert Kelvin to Celsius, then to Fahrenheit.

-Code
+This project is from codecademy.